Here are Our Top 5 Ways to Stay Safe Around Cattle

 When interacting with cattle is important to be aware that their eyes and ears work in a way different to humans.
 Considering the direction and density of shadows made by natural light can affect the mood and behavior of cattle.
 For example, when constructing a Cattle Race having the light come from overhead will reduce shadows and help calm the cattle during what is an otherwise stressful experience.

 Also, consider the necessity of any hanging chains or rattling of panels as it is likely to spook the cattle.
-Due to cattle being easily spooked, reducing these aspects can help to keep the calm and minimise any risk to yourself or your crew.
+Reducing these aspects can help to keep the calm and minimise any risk to yourself or your crew.

-When tyring to herd cattle in an open area/pen it is important to be aware that their eyes create a large blind spot to their rear, so waving or yelling from close behind them is likely to spook them.
-Cattle’s natural instinct is flight when they encounter a situation which frightens them so to avoid having them erratically running/kicking keep yourself somewhere they can see you during herding.
+When herding cattle it is important to be aware that their eyes create a large blind spot to their rear.
+Waving or yelling from close behind them is likely to spook them.
+Cattle’s natural instinct is flight when they are frightened.
+Keep yourself where they can see you when herding to avoid stressing them.

 When dealing with Bulls and cattle it is important to know how erratic, unpredictable and dangerous they can be.
 Before getting into a pen you should ways be well aware of your exit points and have them in mind at all time.
 If a bull shows any signs of aggression you should instantly stop what you’re doing and get out of the pen.
 It is also important to not run, but instead move calmly and slowly whilst maintaining sight of the bull, this will reduce the chances of them charging.

 Washing your hands